What separates great customer service managers from others with similar training? These five habits.

 Above all else, a CSM must practice empathy for team members who often have complex backgrounds, lives, and situations.

-2. Customers are always first.
+2. They always put customers first.

 Satisfied customers are the best brand ambassadors.
 The most important metric of any company is customer satisfaction and happiness.
 A customer service manager must therefore, by habit, advocate for the customer and put them first.
 If he or she does not, neither will other members of the team.